SiddharthOza00/README.md/README.md

 # 💫 About Me:
 I am currently working as a Software Developer.
-I am currently learning about Machine Learning and Data Science.
+I am currently learning about Software Development.
 I am looking for help with how to get started and learn about DevOps.

 ## 🌐 Socials: